mojtaba-houballah-M/mojtabahouballah.github.io/_pages/cv.md

 - **Houballah, M.**, Courtonne, J.-Y., et al.
   *The aftermath of the Covid pandemic in the forest sector: new opportunities for emerging wood products.*
   *Preprint (arXiv).*

 ---

-## Conferences and Seminars (selected)

-- European Geosciences Union (EGU), Vienna, 2023
-  *Applying the AMG soil organic carbon model to French forests.*

-- World Conference on Natural Resource Modelling, Barcelona, 2017

-- Conference on Complex Systems, Thessaloniki, 2018

-- International Association for the Study of the Commons, USA, 2019

----